Quantum Fisher Information as a Thermal Probe in Frustrated Magnets through Insights from Quantum Spin Ice: Results

-Even more importantly, one insightful feature of QFI is that it can serve as a clear indicator of the thermal phase boundaries and crossovers~\cite{Can2025shimokawa}.
-Notably, at finite temperature, $f_{Q}(S^{\pm}_\Gamma,T)$ faithfully tracks the two crossover temperatures of QSI$_0$ regime as shown in Fig.~\ref{fig:QFI_line}(a) for $J_\pm=0.045$ and $0.05$.
+Beyond providing a lower bound on entanglement depth, the QFI is a channel-resolved measure of quantum coherence, and therefore depends explicitly on the choice of probe operator.
+For thermal states, the temperature kernel in Eq.~\ref{eq:QFI} effectively suppresses quasi-static contributions with $\omega\ll T$, which are strongly thermally populated and typically correspond to slow, relaxational fluctuations that dominate classical noise in equal-time correlators and static susceptibilities~\cite{hauke2016measuring, laurell2025witnessing,frerot2016quantum}.
+In contrast, the QFI preferentially weights coherent dynamical fluctuations at $\omega\gtrsim T$ in the specific channel accessed by $S^\alpha_{\mathbf q}$, so changing $\alpha$ and $\mathbf q$ directly tunes which excitations contribute most strongly~\cite{hauke2016measuring,scheie2021witnessing,laurell2025witnessing}.
+This built-in quantum selectivity and operator tunability make $f_Q$ a sharp diagnostic of the thermal crossovers and phase boundaries.
+In particular, at finite temperature, $f_{Q}(S^{\pm}_\Gamma,T)$ faithfully tracks the two crossover temperatures of QSI$_0$ regime as shown in Fig.~\ref{fig:QFI_line}(a) for $J_\pm=0.045$ and $0.05$.
 From previous QMC calculations of the specific heat~\cite{Dynamics2018Huang}, it is known that as one cools down from the high-temperature paramagnetic (PM) phase, the system first crosses over into the classical spin ice (CSI) at $T\sim 1$ before finally entering the QSI$_0$ regime at $T\sim |J_\pm^3|$.
 These crossover temperatures are marked by the two peaks in the specific heat.
 But these features are equally well represented in the QFI density.
 In Fig.~\ref{fig:QFI_line} (a), $f_{Q}(S^{\pm}_\Gamma, T)$ first starts increasing from 0 in the PM phase at $T\sim 1$ when we cross over into CSI.
 After which, $f_{Q}(S^{\pm}_\Gamma, T)$ plateaus until the second temperature scales $T\sim |J^3_{\pm}|$ where $f_{Q}(S^{\pm}_\Gamma, T)$ rises again as we cross over into the QSI$_0$ phase.
+Finally, $f_{Q}(S^{\pm}_\Gamma, T)$ reaches another plateau, which is consistent with the GMFT calculation (the green triangle in Fig.\ref{fig:QFI_line}(a)) up to a factor of approximately $\sim 6/7$.
 Similarly, the phase boundary between the FM phase and the high-temperature PM is clearly delineated by the increase in $f_{Q}(S^{\pm}_\Gamma,T)$, as shown in Fig.~\ref{fig:QFI_line}(a).
 As such, the QFI also appears to be sensitive to this thermal phase transition~\cite{Unusual2008Banerjee}.

 On the other hand, the two temperature crossover scales are also clearly demarcated by QFI for QSI$_\pi$ phase, as shown in Fig.~\ref{fig:QFI_phase}(a,c): both $f_Q(S^\pm_\Gamma,T)$ and $f_Q(S^\pm_{\Gamma'},T)$ increase near $T\sim1$; at $T\sim|J_\pm|^{3}$, $f_Q(S^\pm_\Gamma,T)$ decreases while $f_Q(S^\pm_{\Gamma'},T)$ increases for $J_\pm\lesssim -0.3$.
 At $J_\pm\sim-0.3$, the two temperature scales coalesce, as shown by the essentially flat QFI below the first temperature scale $1$K in Fig.~\ref{fig:QFI_line}(a,b).
 The behavior is consistent with Ce$_2$Zr$_2$O$_7$ (best-fit $J_{\pm}\approx -0.3$~\cite{smith2022case, smith2023quantum, smith2025single}), where only one peak is observed in specific heat measurement~\cite{smith2023quantum}.
 In contrasts, specific heat measurements on Ce$_2$Hf$_2$O$_7$ ($J_{\pm}\approx -0.125$ in the QSI scenario)~\cite{smith2025two, poree2025dipolar, bhardwaj2025thermodynamics, kermarrec2025magnetization} show two well-separated peaks~\cite{smith2025two} mirrored by the predicted two inflection points of QFI, most pronounced in $f_Q(S^\pm_\Gamma,T)$ as shown in Fig.~\ref{fig:QFI_line}(a).